About Us

 Worshipping, caring, loving, sharing: inviting all

 Our main service is on Sunday at 9.45 am.
-There are usually 50 – 70 of us (often including 1-2 young families) and the service lasts for about an hour and a quarter.
+There are usually 50 – 70 of us (sometimes including 1-2 young families) and the service lasts for about an hour and a quarter.
 Do factor in another quarter hour at the end to meet others over a cup of tea or coffee (but we won't insist you stay if you'd rather not).

 What to expect

 The service is a Eucharist (praising God, remembering Jesus' last supper and his death and resurrection, and welcoming him among us).
 We sing hymns, hear a sermon, and are led in prayers.
-During part of the service a group for little children is usually available.

 Don't worry if you're unfamiliar with 'church services'.
 Everyone gets a leaflet to follow, and our ministers won't expect you to do any more than you're comfortable with!
 We stream all the Sunday services to YouTube, so you can get a taster there, but we hope you'll come in person.